 This Policy is designed to offer protection to those Workers of the Group who disclose Relevant Wrongdoings.
-No Worker will suffer any victimisation or detriment for making a Disclosure, even if the concerns prove to be incorrect, provided:

-- The Worker reasonably believes that the information or allegations contained in the Disclosure are wholly or substantially true. - The Worker is not acting for personal gain.
+No Worker will suffer any victimisation or detriment for making a Disclosure, even if the concerns prove to be incorrect, provided The Worker reasonably believes that the information or allegations contained in the Disclosure are wholly or substantially true.